Academic Advising Frequently Asked Questions

 To withdraw from all classes at any time, students must complete the Online Semester Withdrawal Form.

 For more information contact the Office of the Registrar.

 You may be able to take several online/weekend/night classes in a semester, and our non-traditional class offerings are increasing.
 However, most majors cannot be completed entirely online or through weekend or evening-only classes.
 These non-traditional course offerings were created for the purpose of supplementing the traditional course schedule and allowing greater flexibility for students who are unable to attend during regular class times.

 Adult students who have an earned Associate's Degree may be eligible to complete a degree online through NSU's College of Extended Learning.

-For information regarding transfer course guidelines, visit our Transfer Student Admissions page.
+For information regarding transfer course guidelines, visit Transfer Student Services.
 If you are a current NSU student with questions regarding previous transfer coursework, please visit with your academic advisor to have your coursework evaluated.

 Students can view the degree requirements for their major through NSU's online catalog.
 Students can also see degree requirements and remaining coursework on their degree audit through the Degree Works system.